albertoacerbi/vaccines-wellcome/README.md

 * **Trust in science**: Wellcome Global Monitor Trust in Scientists Index, Country Average Index Score (Wellcome Global Monitor 2018)

-* **Importance of religion**: Percentage of people who have a religion & say it is important in their daily lives (Wellcome Global Monitor 2018)
+* **Importance of religion**: 'Percentage of people who have a religion & say it is important in their daily lives' (Wellcome Global Monitor 2018)

 * **GDP pro capita**: estimates in International Dollars from the International Monetary Found